§ 39-18-4. Powers and duties of the authority.

 (3) To maintain an office at such place or places within the state as it may designate;

-(4) To sue and be sued in its own name, plead and to be implead; provided, however, that any and all actions against the authority shall be brought only in the county in which the principal office of the authority shall be located;
+(4) To sue and be sued in its own name, plead and be impleaded; provided, however, that any and all actions against the authority shall be brought only in the county in which the principal office of the authority shall be located;

 (6) To employ, in its discretion, planning, architectural, and engineering consultants, attorneys, accountants, construction, financial, transportation, and traffic experts and consultants, superintendents, managers, and such other officers, employees, and agents as may be necessary in its judgment, and to fix their compensation;

-(7)(i) To fix from time to time, subject to the provisions of this chapter, schedules and such rates of fare and charges for service furnished or operated as in its judgment are best adopted to insure sufficient income to meet the cost of service; provided, however, the authority is not empowered to operate a passenger vehicle under its control in competition with passenger vehicles of a private carrier over routes which the private carrier operates pursuant to a certificate of public convenience and necessity issued to the private carrier by the division of public utilities and carriers; and provided further that the authority shall not require any person who meets the means test criteria as defined by the Rhode Island Department of Elderly Affairs and who is either sixty-five (65) years of age, or over, or who is disabled to pay more than one-half (1/2) of any fare for bus rides; provided, however, that under no circumstances shall fares or charges for special service routes be discounted.
-Any person who is either sixty-five (65) years of age, or over, or who is disabled, who does not satisfy the means test criteria as heretofore provided, shall only be required to pay one-half (1/2) of the fare or charge for bus rides during off-peak hours, but shall not be eligible for a reduction during peak hours.
-For the purposes of this chapter, "peak hours," "off-peak hours" and "special service routes" shall be determined annually by the authority.
+(7)(i) To fix from time to time, subject to the provisions of this chapter, schedules and such rates of fare and charges for service furnished or operated as in its judgment are best adopted to ensure sufficient income to meet the cost of service; provided, however, the authority is not empowered to operate a passenger vehicle under its control in competition with passenger vehicles of a private carrier over routes that the private carrier operates pursuant to a certificate of public convenience and necessity issued to the private carrier by the division of public utilities and carriers; and provided further that the authority shall not require any person who meets the means-test criteria as defined by the Rhode Island Department of Elderly Affairs and who is either sixty-five (65) years of age, or over, or who is disabled to pay more than one-half ( 1 / 2 ) of any fare for bus rides; provided, however, that under no circumstances shall fares or charges for special service routes be discounted.
+Any person who is either sixty-five (65) years of age, or over, or who is disabled, who does not satisfy the means-test criteria as heretofore provided, shall only be required to pay one-half ( 1 / 2 ) of the fare or charge for bus rides during off-peak hours, but shall not be eligible for a reduction during peak hours.
+For the purposes of this chapter, "peak hours", "off-peak hours" and "special service routes" shall be determined annually by the authority.
 The authority, in conjunction with the department of human services, shall establish an advisory committee comprised of seniors/persons with disabilities constituent users of the authority's services to assist in the implementation of this section;

 (8) To borrow money and to issue bonds of the authority for any of its purposes including, without limitation, the borrowing of money in anticipation of the issuance of bonds or the receipt of any operating revenues or other funds or property to be received by the authority, and the financing of property to be owned by others and used, in whole or substantial part, by the authority for any of its purposes, all as may from time to time, be authorized by resolution of the authority; the bonds to contain on their face a statement to the effect that neither the state nor any municipality or other political subdivision of the state shall be obligated to pay the same or the interest thereon;